sdht0/cyptography-and-security/pwnable.kr/toddlers-bottle.md

 TODO: Investigate why subshell with cat is needed here.

 NOTE: If you try to insert a random big input, it gives a "stack smashing detected" error.
 Interesting to know, but not relevant to this problem, because the hack is in the function itself.

+flag
+---

+Given just a binary, how to analyse!

+% ./flag
+I will malloc() and strcpy the flag there. take it.

+% objdump -D flag
+flag:     file format elf64-x86-64

+So, flag is in the binary itself, but the objdump is not succeeding.
+Expected that it wouldn't be that easy.

+Lets see if we can extract some strings:
+$ strings < flag
+...
+$Info: This file is packed with the UPX executable packer http://upx.sf.net $
+$Id: UPX 3.08 Copyright (C) 1996-2011 the UPX Team.
+All Rights Reserved. $ ...

+Jackpot!
+So the binary has been packed.
+Lets install upx and unpack it.
+$ upx -d ./flag

+Now we can run normal gdb commands:
+$ gdb ./flag
+(gdb) break main
+(gdb) r
+(gdb) disassemble

+* So the function copies the global (because of %rip usage) `flag` variable data to the malloc alllocated memory.
+We just need to find the address of the flag variable.
+* We can notice the address gets copied to the %rsi register.
+So runnning the function till the values get copied, we can extract the address.

+(gdb) break *0x401195
+(gdb) s
+(gdb) p/x $rsi        => eg 0x496628
+(gdb) x/100c $rsi     => Printing flag in character form, we get the flag.

+Fun!